Getting hired at a better team/company as a software engineer.

 Common Interview Challenges

-• Python developers who struggle with basic Python concepts and problem-solving
+• Python developers struggling with core language concepts and problem-solving

-• Mid to senior engineers unable to articulate system architecture decisions or describe systems they've built
+• Mid to senior engineers unable to articulate architectural decisions or describe their systems

 Modern Software Engineering Isn't Rocket Science

-Software engineering is surprisingly approachable – that's partly why I was drawn to it.
-While building great software requires careful consideration, and there's room for both "10x engineers" and reliable team players, the fundamental principles remain consistent.
+The field of software engineering is surprisingly approachable – it's one of the aspects that initially drew me to it.
+While building great software requires careful consideration, and teams benefit from both exceptional performers and reliable contributors, the fundamental principles remain straightforward.

 Evaluating Your Team's Engineering Culture